Buying or selling a home involves multiple steps. One aspect that many buyers (and even sellers) find confusing is the escrow process.

 Multiple people play a role in the escrow process, including the escrow agent, buyer, seller, and buyer’s lender.
 The buyer’s and seller’s real estate agents are also generally available to act as knowledgeable points of contact between their clients and the other parties involved in their side of the transaction.

 The escrow agent can be an individual, like an attorney, or an organization, like a title company or real estate closing company.
-Once you enter escrow, the agent will begin ordering and preparing title reports, the property deed, collecting the escrow deposit, and more.
+Once you enter escrow, the agent will collect the escrow deposit and begin ordering and preparing title reports, the property deed, and more.

 What happens during escrow?